smirarab/sepp/README.TIPP.md

 python <bin>/run_tipp.py -c test.epa.config
 ```

-( note that EPA is currently bundled only for Linus.
+( note that EPA is currently bundled only for Linux.
 On MAC, you can install your own version of EPA, and point TIPP to your version by modifying the `~/.sepp/main.config` file.)

 ## TIPP Output